Hemiboeckella powellensis: Habitat and distribution

-Hemiboeckella powellensis has only ever been observed in Lake Powell, which is a 4 km^2 estuary near Albany, and is a part of the Torbay Lake system, which in turn is part of the Warren bioregion.
+Hemiboeckella powellensis has only ever been observed in Lake Powell, which is a 4 km2 estuary near Albany, and is a part of the Torbay Lake system, which in turn is part of the Warren bioregion.
 In particular, this species was observed in vegetation near the lake's shore.
 Being part of a lake system, the species habitat is subjected to water flows from nearby creeks, as well as freshwater runoff from other local estuaries.
 The water level is generally quite shallow, due to a high sediment buildup.
 Said sediments are a mixture of sand, silt and nutrient dense soils, caused by runoff from nearby estuary drains.
 The water is somewhat acidic, unsalty and of moderate temperatures.
 Whilst the lake is considered stagnant freshwater, due to the presence of marine copepod Gladioferens imparipes, and the lake's proximity to the ocean, it can be inferred that there is some tidal influence over the region.

 Prior to human intervention, Lake Powell would dry up in the summer.
 However, due to nearby residents concerned with flooding, creeks and other estuaries flowing into Lake Powell would be blocked, and water would be let in manually.
 Due to this, the Lake no longer dries up during the summer.
-The effect that this has had on H.Powellensis is unknown.
+The effect that this has had on H. powellensis is unknown.

 Origins

-In general, Western Australia, particularly southern Western Australia, is home to a lot of endemic copepods similar to H.powellensis.
+In general, Western Australia, particularly southern Western Australia, is home to a lot of endemic copepods similar to H. powellensis.
 It is theorised that this occurred when water levels started to recede during the Cretaceous period, leaving behind estuaries filled with unique copepod species.

 Behaviour and adaptations

-Not much has been directly observed on the behaviour of H.powellensis.
+Not much has been directly observed on the behaviour of H. powellensis.
 However, its physical attributes indicate some of its behavioural tendencies.

 Feeding

-As a freshwater zooplankton that is a part of the calanoida order, H.powellensis most likely feeds on the abundant phytoplankton present in Lake Powell.
+As a freshwater zooplankton that is a part of the calanoida order, H. powellensis most likely feeds on the abundant phytoplankton present in Lake Powell.

-The maxillipeds move around in the water to produce a current, leading to prey flowing towards H.powellensis.
+The maxillipeds move around in the water to produce a current, leading to prey flowing towards H. powellensis.
 Its remaining limbs grasp its prey to be placed into its body for digestion.
 Some of its potential prey include Nodularia spumigena, Anabaena circinalis and Microcystis aeruginosa, since they are very abundant in Lake Powell.
 The right-side claw can also be used to obtain resources.